Josh Jacobson

 Welcome!

 I am a final-year Ph.D. candidate in the School of Mathematics and Applied Statistics at the University of Wollongong in Australia.
-Supervised by Noel Cressie, Andrew Zammit Mangion, and Michael Bertolacci, my thesis focuses on multivariate spatial and spatio-temporal statistical modeling with applications to large remote sensing datasets for environmental processes.
-My recent work involves the estimation of natural carbon sources and sinks in a global Bayesian inversion framework.
+My dissertation is in multivariate spatial and spatio-temporal statistical modeling with applications to large remote sensing datasets for environmental processes, supervised by Noel Cressie, Andrew Zammit Mangion, and Michael Bertolacci.
+A primary focus has been the estimation of natural carbon sources and sinks in a hierarchical Bayesian inversion framework.

-My research interests are broadly in spatio-temporal statistics, including methods for large datasets, data fusion, multivariate processes, uncertainty quantification, and deep spatial models, especially as applied to the environmental and climate sciences.
-I am also interested in Bayesian inference and statistics of extremes.
+More broadly, my research interests span spatio-temporal statistics and Bayesian inference, including methods for big data, data fusion, multivariate processes, and uncertainty quantification, especially as applied to the environmental and climate sciences.
+I am also interested in neural inference and statistics of extremes.

 Previously, I have also been involved as a data science consultant at Jupiter Intelligence, where I developed statistical extreme-value models for climate risk analysis.
 I hold B.S. and M.S. degrees in applied mathematics from the University of Colorado Boulder.